lart-bangor/research-assistant/docs/source/users/configuration.rst

 Under normal circumstances there should be no need to adjust this.
 However, it can be beneficial to increase the shutdown delay when using an underpowered device e.g., a 4GB Surface Tab Go or some other device not meeting the recommended system requirements
-(see `System Requirements <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/system-requirements.html>`_ for more information).
+(click `here <file:///C:/Users/admin/Documents/lart-research-client/docs/build/html/users/system-requirements.html>`_ for more information).

 Problems with limited system resources can lead to the app freezing or becoming unresponsive.
 Increasing the shutdown delay means that the app will wait longer in case the system temporarily delays the processing of expected signals and information.